2sic/2sxc-docs/2sxc Docs Generator/pages/basics/edit/index.md

   .context-box-summary .browser-edit-ui { visibility: visible; }
 </style>

-2sxc has powerfull CMS features, most of them just work by magic.
+2sxc has powerful CMS features, most of them just work by magic.
 You can also modify the behavior to fit your needs.

 When users edit content they usually use in-page buttons to access edit-dialogs and more.
 Here is a short overview and links to what you need to know.